scriptorum/flaxen/README.md

 }
 ```

-Sometimes a component doesn't need to contain any data, it's mere presence is helpful enough as a marker.
+Sometimes a component doesn't need to contain any data, its mere presence is helpful enough as a marker.
 To make such components, you can use a StaticComponent.
 Extending this class will give you a constructor and a static variable called instance.

 ```haxe
 class IsCorpse extends StaticComponent